-Plaintiff in this case asserts a "widespread practice" type of Monell claim, in which a plaintiff must prove his constitutional injury was caused by a widespread municipal practice.
-He also must show the municipality acted with deliberate indifference and demonstrate a direct causal link between the municipal action and the deprivation of federal rights.
+Plaintiffs in this case assert a "widespread practice" type of Monell claim, in which they must prove their constitutional injuries were caused by a widespread municipal practice.
+They also must show the municipality acted with deliberate indifference and demonstrate a direct causal link between the municipal action and the deprivation of federal rights.
 J.K.J., 960 F.3d at 377; First Midwest Bank, 988 F.3d at 987.
-As explained below, Plaintiff has failed to develop sufficient evidence to prevail on any of these three required elements for Monell liability on a "widespread practice" claim.
-This Court should enter summary judgment in favor of the City and against Plaintiff on his Monell claim.
+As explained below, Plaintiffs have failed to develop sufficient evidence to prevail on any of these three required elements for Monell liability on a "widespread practice" claim.
+This Court should enter summary judgment in favor of the City and against Plaintiffs on their Monell claim.

-I. The City is entitled to summary judgment on Plaintiff's Monell claim because Plaintiff has failed to adduce evidence establishing the existence of a widespread practice.
+I. The City is entitled to summary judgment on Plaintiffs' Monell claim because Plaintiffs have failed to adduce evidence establishing the existence of a widespread practice.

-A. Plaintiff Has Failed to Develop Evidence of a Citywide Practice of Misconduct.
+A. Plaintiffs have Failed to Develop Evidence of a Citywide Practice of Misconduct.

 The gravamen of a widespread practice Monell claim "is not individual misconduct by police officers (that is covered elsewhere under § 1983), but a widespread practice that permeates a critical mass of an institutional body."
 Rossi v.
 Chicago, 790 F.3d 729, 737 (7th Cir.
-2015) (original emphasis). "[M]isbehavior by one or a group of officials is only relevant where it can be tied to the policy, customs, or practices of the institution as a whole."
+2015) (original emphasis).

+"[M]isbehavior by one or a group of officials is only relevant where it can be tied to the policy, customs, or practices of the institution as a whole."
 Id.
 To be "widespread," a practice must be "so permanent and well-settled that it constitutes a custom and practice with the force of law even though it was not authorized by written law or express policy."
 Id.; see also Monell, 436 U.S. at 691 (a widespread practice is "persistent," "permanent," and "well settled").